nshreyasvi/Bacteriological-Incubator/README.md

 # Bacteriological-Incubator
 This project aims at making a low cost bacteriological incubator for helping people develop microorganism cultures at their homes with ease.
+This repository contains code used for temperature regulation for [low-cost bacteriological incubator](https://hackaday.io/project/145830-low-cost-bacteriological-incubator).
 ## Overview :
 The microbiological incubator is deployed in research and industry in a wide variety of applications with living organisms.
 Cell cultures and micro-organisms must be incubated in a controlled atmosphere.
 Incubators are necessary equipment for any laboratory conducting cell culture and tissue culture work.
 They protect cells from changes in temperature, humidity, CO2 and O2.